bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 ![](./.images/Screenshot_Chemistry-Home.png)

 Which will display the Chemistry CIF Analyzer home page.
 Clicking around and poking at the code through developer mode did not reveal much other than the ability to register for or login into an account.
 Additionally, the attempt to complete a directory walk and sub-domain enumeration revealed no further landscape to attack.
-In this instance burp suite was also no help, so I decided to simply move forward with making an account.
+In this instance burp suite was also no help, so I decided to simply move forward with registering an account.

 ![](./.images/Screenshot_Chemistry-Register.png)